reserufus/hausarbeit_uberschussladen/solar/README.md

 ## Visualizing Surplus Data

 The script `surplus_plot.py` processes the retrieved data to create a bar diagram illustrating the average surplus energy by time of day.
-Refer to its specific usage instructions within the script or an accompanying README if provided.